apptainer/singularity-admindocs/configfiles.rst

 seccomp-profiles
 ----------------

-Secure Computing Mode (`seccomp <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/container_security_guide/linux_capabilities_and_seccomp>`_) is a kernel feature that allows a user to filter system calls being made to the kernel from a container.
-The combination of restricted and allowed calls are arranged in profiles, and you can pass different profiles to different containers.
+Secure Computing (seccomp) Mode is a feature of the Linux kernel that allows an administrator to filter system calls being made from a container.
+Profiles made up of allowed and restricted calls can be passed to different containers.
-*Seccomp* provides more fine-grained control than *capabilities*, giving an attacker a limited number of syscalls from the container.
+*Seccomp* provides more control than *capabilities* alone, giving a smaller attack surface for an attacker to work from within a container.

 You can set the default action with ``defaultAction`` for a non-listed system call.
 Example: ``SCMP_ACT_ALLOW`` filter will allow all the system calls if it